 Knowing this information, what do you think an Artificial Turf Company should make to remain a healthy and happy company?
 Should they make 10%, 20%, 30%, 40%?

-Please note that the money that is left over, which we have labeled “Company Profit Share,” is to pay for the Field Supervisor, the Design Consultant who assisted you with your project, and The Company as a whole, so they can continue to grow and thrive as a robust business.
+Please note that the money that is left over, which we have labeled “Company Profit Share,” is to pay for the field supervisor, the design consultant who assisted you with your project, and the company as a whole, so they can continue to grow and thrive as a robust business.
 Oh yeah, and what if you have a repair that needs to be addressed during the warranty of your installation?
 You see…the company needs to ensure they have properly set aside a repair contingency fund for each project so that when a repair call or email comes into the office, they are prepared and ready to get your repair scheduled and most importantly fixed to your complete satisfaction.
 If a company is operating on fumes, which a lot of turf companies are these days, you can assume your repair call will not be a top priority whatsoever as they will have to take the money from another job to pay the crew to go out and fix the repair.
-This will turn into a dangerous snowball effect, which will eventually end in the company’s demise.
-Let’s hope this doesn’t happen to you.

 With that said, here are some figures to chew on:

 |20% Margin||$8,797.14 + 20%||$10,556.59|

 |40% Margin||$8,797.14 + 40%||$12,317.00|

 |Company Profit Total||$1,759,43|

 |Company Overhead (10%)||$799.74|